viknsagit/Telegram.Bot.AttributeCommands/README.md

-# Telegram.Bot.Telegram.Bot.AttributeCommands Library Documentation
+# Telegram.Bot.AttributeCommands Library Documentation

-The `Telegram.Bot.Telegram.Bot.AttributeCommands` library provides a streamlined approach to managing and executing text, callback, and reply commands for a Telegram bot.
+The `Telegram.Bot.AttributeCommands` library provides a streamlined approach to managing and executing text, callback, and reply commands for a Telegram bot.
 The library utilizes custom attributes to mark and categorize methods, simplifying the registration and processing of commands.

 ## Table of Contents